Thai investors in foreign companies

-Legal and tax aspects of a Thai outbound investment
+Legal aspects of a Thai outbound investment

-It is nowadays a merely international standard to grant tax exemption on dividends from offshore investments.
+Offshore investments: It is nowadays a merely international standard to grant tax exemption on dividends from offshore investments.
 This general approach has certain terms and conditions which should be analyzed on a case-by-case basis.
-Other relevant tax aspects for outbound investments are the taxation of capital gains, the residence of foreign subsidiaries depending on the place of effective management, CFC (controlled foreign company) rules, the taxation of interests on borrowings to finance overseas investments and other issues which require an experienced tax advisor.
+Other relevant tax aspects for outbound investments are the taxation of capital gains, the residence of foreign subsidiaries depending on the place of effective management, CFC (controlled foreign company) rules, the taxation of interests on borrowings to finance overseas investments, and other issues which require an experienced tax advisor.

 Outward direct investment and lending abroad

-Fund transfers for such investment or lending to business entities abroad must be in foreign currencies only, whereas fund transfers for investment or lending to business entities in Vietnam or Thailand’s neighboring countries for trade and investment in Thailand or those countries can be in foreign currencies or Thai Baht.
+Fund transfers for such investment or lending to business entities abroad must be in foreign currencies only, whereas fund transfers for investment or lending to business entities in Vietnam or Thailand’s neighboring countries for trade and investment in Thailand or those countries can be made in foreign currencies or in Thai Baht.

 Professional advice on business dealings with Thai companies

-- to structure, set-up and maintain a joint-venture or other business cooperation with Thai companies, banks, and investors,
+- to structure, set-up and maintain joint-venture or other business cooperation with Thai companies, banks, and investors,

 - to fulfill the documentation and reporting requirements for Thai outbounds financings and money transfers,

-- to acquire the required investment licenses, permissions and clearance papers under Thai laws,
+- to acquire the required investment licenses, permissions, and clearance papers under Thai laws,

 - to participate in the BOI outbound investment promotion schemes, and